ALTIBASE/Documents/Manuals/Altibase_7.1/eng/General Reference-1.Data Types & Altibase Properties.md

 ##### Description

-Ths property sets the default column size, in bytes, when LOB type data are stored directly in disk tables.
+This property sets the default column size, in bytes, when LOB type data are stored directly in disk tables.
 When data are entered into a LOB data type column, if the data length is smaller or the same as the value specified here, they are saved in table segment, whereas if the data are larger than this value, they are saved in a LOB segment.
 This property pertains only to disk tables, and has no effect on how memory tables are managed.

 For more detailed information about LOB type data, please refer to Chapter1: Data Types.